 Below you will find movies of phase-field simulations of multiphase and multicomponent systems from my PhD thesis PDF, and a paper that I published in Physical Review E PDF.
 In my thesis I developed new way of visualizing 2D ternary phase-field simulations by rendering movies with two different panes.
 In the left pane, a ternary triangle is drawn, and in the right pane an images of the ternary microstructure is drawn with the three components colored red, green, and blue.
 The phases, which are red-rich, blue-rich, and green-rich, in the examples presented here, and thus phase can be easily inferred from the composition picture – use of the phase fractions to identify phases is not necessary.
 For every composition in the evolving microstructure, a corresponding point is drawn on the ternary triangle at the appropriate composition.
 The color of the point matches the color of the composition in the microstructure.
 The ternary triangle frame gives insight into which compositions are present in the microstructure, and the motion of the points reveals the path the system takes to reach equilibrium.
 By comparing the ternary composition triangle to the phase diagram, it becomes clear which phases are present in the microstructure, and, with knowledge of the mean microstructure composition, which of the phases are stable and which are metastable.
 The liquid phase, which always appears in the center of the phase diagram, is re-colored as light gray in both panes in order to emphasize its location and eliminate the need for a third liquid/solid pane.
 The second pane shows an RGB image of the microstructure with the liquid phase colored light gray.
 Without the re-coloring, liquid is difficult to distinguish.

-Ternary eutectic free energy curves, viewed from below, and the calculated phase diagrams.
 The diffusing components are colored red, green and blue, and there are three solid phases: a red-rich phase, a green-rich phase, and a blue-rich phase.
-A silver liquid phase appears in the center of the triangle, and the energy at its minimum relative to the solid curves is controlled by a dimensionless temperature.
+A silver liquid phase appears in the center of the triangle, and it’s appearance is controlled by a dimensionless temperature.

 Nucleation and formation of intergranular films